dochy-ksti/docchi/docchi_manual/src/sample_test/sample_code/ref_and_enum.md

 }
 ```
 Tables are basically CList with string IDs.
-Dochy's objects can reference table's items by IDs.
+Docchi's objects can reference table's items by IDs.
 ```
 {
  Ref : {